-Renzo Tjon-A-Joe is both an Olympic swimmer and an Economics student at Harvard.
+Renzo Tjon-A-Joe is both an Olympian and an economics student at Harvard.
 Renzo has come a long way from his home country of Suriname, the smallest in South America and one that does not possess an Olympic-size swimming pool.

-Renzo started swimming because he felt slow on land.
+Renzo Tjon-A-Joe started swimming because he felt slow on land.
 He excelled in the water and quickly became the best in his country.
-Competing on a international stage posed many challenges for an athlete from a third world country.
+Competing and winning on an international stage posed many challenges for an athlete from a third world country.
 For example, the pool he trained in was often so warm that his body would overheat requiring him to cool down by soaking in ice water.

 When it was simply unbearable in the hot pool, Renzo swam in the local river where alligator sightings were common.
 He jokes that the alligators helped him swim faster.
 He and his coach were breaking new territory with limited resources.

-Working in these imperfect conditions, Renzo developed a psychological advantage over other athletes.
-He told me that for him competition is 90% mental, and he shared his specific strategy for swimming and winning, outlined here.
+Working in these imperfect conditions, Renzo Tjon-A-Joe developed a psychological advantage over other athletes.
+For him, competition is 90% mental mindset.
+He shared his specific strategy for swimming and winning, outlined here.

 - Put Yourself in a Bubble.
 “When I’m at a race preparing for my heat, everything else is unimportant.
 It’s similar to the sensation of being on the bottom of the pool and holding your breath for one or two minutes.
 Everything fades into the background and slows down as you hear your heartbeat in your ears.”